About

 ingredients for monster cookies; sea salt, baking soda, rolled oats, brown sugar, vanilla, peanut butter, egg, egg yolk, chocolate candies, chocolate chips, butter, flaxseed meal

-How to Make Flourless Monster Cookies
+How to Make Gluten Free Monster Cookies

 Here is a quick step-by-step overview of the recipe, with ingredients amounts and instructions in the recipe card below.

-First the Wet Ingredients
+First Mix Wet Ingredients

 In a large mixing bowl beat together softened butter, peanut butter and brown sugar for about 1 minute.
 Scrape down the sides of the bowl then add in egg, egg yolk and vanilla; mix on low-medium speed until combined.
 An electric mixer works best here but you can use a metal whisk as well.